-Bachelor of Arts students learn to become problem solvers and innovative thinkers who approach issues with an open mind, think critically, and are ready to turn words into action.
+Bachelor of Arts students learn to become problem solvers and innovative thinkers who approach issues with an open mind and think critically.

 Within the Faculty of Arts you examine how the human experience has been understood and expressed throughout history.
-Courses in the Arts and Humanities examine some of life's most fundamental questions, expanding your horizons and fueling your imagination as you learn to approach issues with fresh perspectives.
-The primary goal of all instruction in the Faculty of Arts is to help you develop the critical skills, creative independence of thought, and self-knowledge necessary to become informed citizens.
+Courses examine some of life's most fundamental questions, expanding your horizons and fueling your imagination as you learn to approach issues with fresh perspectives.

 Arts and Humanities at Mount Allison: